dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

     protected @InjectBinding(enable = false) ItemRegistry itemRegistry;
     // name your variable as you wish by using the 'named' parameter : protected @InjectBinding(named = "itemRegistry") ItemRegistry otherVariableName;
-    // make it mandatory (the script will not run if the value cannot be found).
-Note: mandatory = true is the default value when using the annotation. protected @InjectBinding(mandatory = true) ThingRegistry things;
+    // make it mandatory (the script will not run if the value cannot be found). protected @InjectBinding(mandatory = true) ThingRegistry things;

     public void main(ItemRegistry itemRegistry) {